kg86/satcomp/README.md

 ## Usage

-Our computation programs are put in the `src` directory and written in Python.
+Our executables are written in Python, and can be accessed from the `src` directory.

-You can try the programs through `pipenv` command as follows.
+You can run the programs via the `pipenv` command as follows.

 ```bash
 $ pipenv run python src/attractor_solver.py -h